 - Right click a partition with adjacent Unallocated space, drag the border opposite to the other one, then you can merge Unallocated space to this partition.

-- Right click a partition with adjacent Unallocated space on either side, drag the middle block in the pop-up window, then you can move partition and Unallocated space.
+- Right click a partition with adjacent Unallocated space on either side, drag the middle of this partition in the pop-up window, then you can move partition and Unallocated space.

-If you still don't understand how to repartition hard drive in Windows 11 computer, follow the steps in the videos below:
+If you still don't understand how to partition SSD and hard drive in Windows 11 computer, follow the steps in the videos below:

 - How to reallocate partition size

 - How to move Unallocated space and merge to nonadjacent partition

 - How to move and extend EFI/Recovery partition

 Besides repartitioning hard drive in Windows 11/10/8/7/Vista/XP computer, NIUBI Partition Editor helps you do many other disk partition management operations such as clone, convert, defrag, hide, wipe partition, scan bad sectors, optimize file system.